 3 Ways the U.S. Can Close the Global Education Gap

-If you are a regular reader of our blog, you know that of the 34 OECD countries, U.S. students rank 17th in reading, 21st in science, and 26th in mathematics.
+If you are a regular reader of our education blog, you know that of the 34 OECD countries, U.S. students rank 17th in reading, 21st in science, and 26th in mathematics.
 While U.S. student performance remains stagnant year after year, global competitors continue to improve and pass us by.
 Frustrating.

 So, what is it going to take to become one of the top-performing countries again?
 Are there reforms that U.S. states could implement to show real student improvement on the global stage?
 There are and they’re already under way.